top of page

 Staff Psychiatrist

-Ingrid Lauer-Arnold, M.D., is a child & adolescent psychiatrist in the Intensive Program for OCD and Related Disorders at Bradley Hospital.
-Dr. Lauer-Arnold completed her undergraduate degree at the University of Michigan.
-She completed her post-baccalaureate premedical program at Columbia University and earned her medical degree from SUNY Downstate College of Medicine.
-Dr. Lauer-Arnold completed her General Psychiatry Residency & Child and Adolescent Psychiatry Fellowship at The Warren Alpert Medical School of Brown University.
-Dr. Lauer-Arnold co-leads the psychopharmacology course for 1st year Child and Adolescent Psychiatry Fellows at Brown. Â She is also a faculty mentor for psychiatry residents and fellows through the Resident as Teacher program (RAT) through The Warren Alpert Medical School of Brown University.
-In her free time, Dr. Lauer-Arnold enjoys spending time with her dogs Lulu & Rosie.
+Ingrid Lauer-Arnold, M.D., is a child and adolescent psychiatrist in the Intensive Program for OCD and Related Disorders at Bradley Hospital.
+She earned her undergraduate degree from the University of Michigan, completed a post-baccalaureate premedical program at Columbia University, and received her medical degree from SUNY Downstate College of Medicine.
+Dr. Lauer-Arnold pursued her general psychiatry residency and child and adolescent psychiatry fellowship at The Warren Alpert Medical School of Brown University.
+She co-leads the psychopharmacology course for first-year child and adolescent psychiatry fellows at Brown and serves as a faculty mentor for psychiatry residents and fellows through the Resident as Teacher (RAT) program.
+Outside of work, she enjoys spending time with her dogs, Lulu and Rosie.

 Dave McConville, Ph.D.